Card on File compliance for REST Pay Display

 Use case: Monthly gym membership

-A customer enrolls as a new member of a gym completing their initial enrollment in-person by paying in-person.
+A customer enrolls as a new gym member completing their initial enrollment in person by paying in person.
 All subsequent payments for monthly membership will be made through Clover Ecommerce Recurring and Subscription API.

 • Application requests to Pay and Vault through REST Pay Display, saving the token returned from Clover.